The IES Blog

 Reporting and analytics work well on both platforms.
 However, Dynamics offers a wider array of reporting functions, changing how you slice and dice data with tools like SmartList Builder, Excel Report Builder, SharePoint integration, and Business Portals.
 SAP uses one add-on platform for analytics and reporting.

 At first glance, the features lists for these two products look very similar.
 Microsoft Dynamics and SAP are both great ERP platforms, but Dynamics does have the advantage, right out of the gate, of more than 750 add-on solutions.
-SAP cannot boast to these numbers, but had developed a number of vendor partnerships to fill functional gaps in scalability.
+SAP cannot boast these numbers, but has developed a number of vendor partnerships to fill functional gaps in scalability.

 Both platforms are fairly functional, targeting small and midsize companies experiencing accelerated growth.
 But this is where Microsoft Dynamics extends well past SAP: they can flex to handle the largest of enterprises across states and nations.
 SAP has a specific market niche, and they’re doing well there, but if a business is planning on expansive growth, Dynamics is probably the better long-term fit.